golang/proposal/design/draft-workspace.md

 depend on new versions of the dependency modules.
 A tool built in the future can use the current workspace as well as the set of dependencies in the module graph to automate this work.

+### Pushing down dependencies from the build list back to the workspace modules

+Even though it's out of scope to update the dependencies between workspace modules because that requires a release, it might be useful to make dependency versions consistent.
+One idea could be to push the module versions of dependency modules back into the go.mod files of the dependency modules.
+But this could lead to confusion because while the dependency versions will be consistent, the dependencies between the workspace modules will still need to be updated separately.